InfinioKneza/RobotAutonomoUNLP/README.md

 </pre>

 You can now connect to the robot via ssh, for that you will need the robot ip address.
-We used the 3rd party mobile app "Fing" to recognise the "Raspberry Pi" device and figure out the ip address.
+We used the 3rd party mobile app [Fing](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=es&gl=US) to recognise the Raspberry Pi device and figure out the ip address.

 With both previous steps done (Connect to UNLP Informatica Wi-Fi, and knowing device ip address), you can now access remotely via ssh.
 On your pcs vsCode, you can use the "Connect to Host" feature.
 Or you can do this on your pcs terminal.